15 years strong. $2.2 billion back to the District. The people's utility is putting money back where it belongs. Learn more.

 Guide

-If you received a DCSEU rebate for a home energy efficiency upgrade in 2023, you may qualify for a tax credit on your upgrade as well.
+If you received a DCSEU rebate for a home energy efficiency upgrade in 2025, you may still qualify for a tax credit on your upgrade as well.

 Rooftop Solar